mashaal95/maps-with-notes-front-end/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `.env`
+Change the strings in this file with accordance to your dev environment.
+Add your Maps API key and change the localhost addresses accordingly.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).